mikeybloo/Terminal-Calculator-Cpp/README.md

 ---
 *I start my C++ learning journey today.
 This is my very very first project I tried doing on my own.
 I'm not expecting my code to be perfect but I'm here to learn.*
-*I'm split on whether or not I will upgrade this existing project with a GUI or make a new one but I will see.*
+*I'm split on whether or not I will upgrade this existing project with a GUI or make a new repository but I will see.*